wave2future/dUsefulStuff/ReadMe.markdown

 <pre>
 51: DC_CONCATINATE(abc, __LINE__)
 </pre>
 Which produces "abc51".
-Normal concatination using "##" doesn't work with __LINE__, but this macros gets around it.
+Normal concatination using "##" doesn't work with __LINE__, but this macros gets around it by using nested macros.
 </td>
 </tr>
 </table>